hien-p/hien-p.github.io/docs/collections/web3/How can a newbie get into web3?.md

 Once you truly understand these fundamentals, opportunities will naturally reveal themselves.

 Web3 is unlike other industries.
 In this space, `“learning by doing”` is the shortcut.
-I

-f you only read without practicing—collecting countless tutorials, following tons of bloggers but never actually getting started—that’s like practicing “deviant cultivation.
+If you only read without practicing—collecting countless tutorials, following tons of bloggers but never actually getting started—that’s like practicing “deviant cultivation.

 > ” No matter how much you read, you’ll get lost sooner or later.

-> As the saying goes: Reading thousands of books is not as good as practicing N times.
+As the saying goes:

+> Reading thousands of books is not as good as practicing N times.
 By practicing N times, you’ll eventually find your own rhythm.